 - Using community voices to “enrich scholarship, research, and creative activity; enhance curriculum, teaching, and learning; prepare educated, engaged citizens; strengthen democratic values and civic responsibility; address critical societal issues; and contribute to the public good”

 - Community-based learning

 To submit a proposal, click on the session type below to open the submission form for that type of session:

-· Pre-formed 75-minute panel (three co-panelists for approximately 20 minutes each with Q&A)
+- Panel Presentation: 75 minutes; three co-panelists for approximately 20 minutes each with Q&A

-- Workshops: 2 hours; one or more facilitators; participants work on some element of their own teaching practice (e.g., syllabus development, Blackboard Gradebook)
+- Workshop: 2 hours; one or more facilitators; participants work on some element of their own teaching practice (e.g., syllabus development, incorporating community engagement in teaching)

-- Teaching Clinics: 30 minute time slots for demonstrations of particularly fruitful teaching practices and brief discussion.
+- Teaching Clinic: 30-minute time slots for demonstrations of particularly fruitful teaching practices and brief discussion